Jslsn/Dump/Web_Deployment/docker/README.md

 - Run a docker build and push it to a public repository.

-- Update the init.sh to pull and run your container on lines 14 and 16 respectively.
+- Update the init.sh to pull and run your container by entering your full image tag on line 2.